BrunoScaglione/TCC-Autonomous-Ship/README.md

 6. With all the nodes working, the user can visualize the vessel through _Venus_ on <http://localhost:6150>

 7. Once the server is up and running, the user can send **HTTP** requests, giving the _initial conditions_ and _waypoints_, for example, using _Insomnia_ client.
 Once this is done, the user can send a request to start the simulation, in the same way.
+This is explained and illustrated in [this section](#features>path_following)

 ## Logs, plots and data